oasis-tcs/sarif-spec/Workflow.md

 - `process`: The issue relates to the process of producing the TC's work products, rather than to the content of the work products themselves.
 - `prototype-needed`: The practicality of implementing the proposed change is unclear; the change should be prototyped in code before being considered for adoption.
 - `question`: The issue is a request for information, not a proposal to change the format or the documentation.
+- `discussion-ongoing`: The issue requires further discussion at the next TC meeting.
 - `ready-for-approval`: The issue has been discussed and a resolution reached, the spec has been edited with change tracking to reflect the change, and the change is ready for approval at the next TC meeting.
 - `resolved-by-design`: If the issue is a bug, this label means that the existing behavior is as intended and will not be changed.
 - `resolved-deferred`: The issue is deferred for consideration in a future version of the specification.